Doctors struggle to stay true to science but not cross Trump

 “There seems to be a revolving door of people in science and medicine placed in an uncomfortable position,” said Patel.
 “It feels a little bit like you put all the scientists on a Russian roulette board, and depending on where it lands, an individual could be pitted very publicly against the president.”

+Lemire reported from New York and Madhani reported from Chicago.
 Associated Press writers Mike Stobbe in New York and Ricardo Alonso-Zaldivar in Washington contributed to this report.